“The Biggest Loser” Bob Harper Changes His Position on Low-Carb Diets

 Biggest Loser Trainer Heart Attack

-On Feb.
-12, 2017, the super-fit Harper had a massive “widow-maker” heart attack.
-The kind that only 6 to 10 percent survive.
+On February 12, 2017, the super-fit Harper had a massive “widow-maker” heart attack.
+The kind that only 6 to 10 percent survive from.
 They used paddles on him, at the gym where he collapsed, and witnesses say his body levitated several inches off the ground.

 What did He do Then?